MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/devicehowlingeventcount-element-sdn-interface-2-1-1.md

 - xml
 ---

-# DeviceHowlingEventCount element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# DeviceHowlingEventCount element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Number of times during a session the DeviceHowlingEvent event was fired when audio feedback loop, caused by multiple endpoints sharing the audio path, is detected.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information